shyamblast/Koogu/HOWTO.md

   #'num_mels': 60                   # Uncomment to enable mel-scale conversion
 }

-# Setup a feeder that
+# Set up a feeder that
 #   i)   loads the prepared audio clips,
 #   ii)  transforms the waveform clips into spectrogrms, and
 #   iii) feeds them into the training pipeline.